What Are Stock Market Index/Indices?

 - Broader indices such as Nifty 50 and BSE 100

-- Indices created based on market capitalization of companies, such as BSE Midcap and BSE Smallcap
+- Indices created based on the market capitalization of companies, such as BSE Midcap and BSE Smallcap

 - Sector-specific indices like Nifty FMCG, Nifty Bank Index, CNX IT, and S&P BSE Oil and Gas